decentralized-identity/trustdidweb-py/README.md

 ## Demo

-For testing purposes, a new DID can be minted along with a couple test updates using the included demo script:
+For testing purposes, a new DID can be minted along with a series of test updates applied using the included demo script:

 ```sh
 python3 demo.py domain.example